jpikl/cfxnes/lib/api.md

 // Map inputs
 inputs.set('1.joypad.a', 'keyboard.z'); // 1) Map 'A button' of joypad on port #1 to 'Z' key
 inputs.set('1.joypad.a', 'keyboard.y'); // 2) Map the same input to 'Y' key
-inputs.set('1.joypad.a', ['keyboard.z', 'keyboard.y']); // 1) and 2) using one call
+inputs.set('1.joypad.a', ['keyboard.z', 'keyboard.y']); // 1) and 2) in one call

-// Override existing mapping with a new one inputs.set({
+// Override the current mapping with a new one inputs.set({
   '1.joypad.a': ['keyboard.z', 'keyboard.y'],
   '1.joypad.b': 'keyboard.x',